Left to right: Alvin, Edwin, William and Yale Whitney.

 Home of the Soul is a gospel song recorded by the Whitney Brothers Quartet from September 7 to September 9, 1909 at the Victor studio in Camden, New Jersey and released on Victor (16372).

-The Whitney Brothers Quartet, who hailed from Rochester, New York, consisted of four sons: Alvin, Yale, Edwin and William Whitney.
-The sons of Methodist minister, James Edwin Whitney, Alvin sang first tenor, Edwin second tenor, William sang first bass and Yale second bass.
+The Whitney Brothers Quartet, who hailed from Rochester, New York, were the sons of Methodist minister, James Edwin Whitney.
+Alvin sang first tenor, Edwin second tenor, William sang first bass and Yale second bass.
 Edwin would also give recitations that would more than please every crowd.

 The Whitney's stopped touring at the end of 1908.